saraho4237/jeopardy/README.md

 ![](images/8top.png)

+## Results

-The interpreted latent topics from this model are below (visualized as a word cloud from their 30 most common words).
+The interpreted latent topics from the 8 topic LDA model are below (visualized as a word cloud from their 30 most influential words).

 | ![](images/Geography.png)  | ![](images/Sports.png)                  |
 |----------------------------|-----------------------------------------|